marijnvanderwekken/InterfaceCalibrationTest/README.md

     python3 Interface/Backend/Client/Client.py
     ```

-2. It will automatically reconnect when the WebSocket server is not running.
+2. The back-end will automatically reconnect when the WebSocket server is not running.